- Ph.D., Indian Institute of Science, Bangalore, 1995

 Advanced composite materials with nanofillers are increasingly replacing the metal counterparts in many applications.
 Manufacturing and application of nanocomposites need upfront computational tools for detail application specific analysis and characterization.
 Dr. Pucha’s current research efforts are focused on developing integrated analysis and computational tools of manufacturing and application of nanocomposites.
 These integrated tools systematically consider and quantify many manufacturing parameters in modeling 3D network of nanofillers in a RVE of matrix.
 The developed continuum models can be used for mechanical and electrical characterization of nanocomposites for various applications.
 The automated tools with user interface can provide quick what-if analysis and characterization data for manufacturing nanocomposites with application specific properties.

-- Geoffrey G. Eichholz Faculty Teaching Award 2015
+- Geoffrey G. Eichholz Faculty Teaching Award 2015, Georgia Tech

 - Senior Member - American Institute of Aeronautics and Astronautics (AIAA)